Aminuxer/DM-Crypt-Helper-Scripts/README.md

 ## Installation and requirements

 0).
 Programs cryptsetup, sed, basename, realpath, losetup, dd, mkfs*, shred, touch and bash must be installed (usually default)
-On some system crypsetup must be installed manually.
+On some system cryptsetup must be installed manually (ex Ubuntu 18 minimal):
+`apt-get install cryptsetup-bin`

 Optionally you can install sudo and tools for support other filesystems (ex btrfs, xfs, ntfs, exfat, reiserfs).